Menu

 • Walk through the daily schedule and classrooms

-• Determine where spare batteries will be kept and FM system charged
+• Determine where spare batteries will be kept and RM system charged

 Having optimal auditory access in school is essential for a smooth transition and for long term success in listening, learning, academic participation and social interaction.
 Preparing ahead with your child’s educational team means your child will have a seamless start to the new school year and a positive learning experience throughout the year.